 I am an assistant professor at ETH Zürich since January 2015.
 At the moment, I do not have open PhD positions.

 My research interests lie at the crossroads of theory and practice, with a focus on Software-Defined Networking and Internet routing.
 Overall, I aim at making networks both more performant and easier to manage.

 I completed my PhD in computer science in October 2012 at the University of Louvain under the guidance of Olivier Bonaventure.
 My thesis is entitled "Methods and Techniques for Disruption-Free Network Reconfiguration".
 After my PhD, I spent two years at Princeton University working with Jennifer Rexford as a postdoctoral researcher.

 Prior to my PhD, I earned my master degree in computer science from the University of Louvain in 2008.
 I also earned a master degree in management from the Solvay Brussels School of Economics and Management in 2010.

-To contact me, drop me an email at (new & preferred address) or .
+To contact me, drop me an email at (preferred) or .